Glimtoko/CactuarF/README.md

 I.e. on a given processor n, the value of Lg comes from cell R on processor (n-1), and the value of Rg comes from cell L on processor (n+1).
 This is a very simple scheme to encode in MPI, and requires a total of 6 sends and 6 receives on processors 1 < n < (N-2), and 3 sends and 3 receives on processors 0 and (N-1).
 These values come from the need to communicate the entire vector **W** of primitive values.

-In CactaurF, parallel communication is handled in the *comms.f95* source file.
+In CactuarF, parallel communication is handled in the *comms.f95* source file.